mmckechney/SqlBuildManager/docs/azure_batch_resources.md

   - Service Bus Namespace and Topic - used as a source for the database target list (this is an optional service and can be removed if you do not want to leverage Service Bus and instead leverage an `--override` database target file
 - Compile the `SqlBuildManager.Console.csproj` targeting .NET 5.0 to produce the `sbm` executable (it will build two sets of binaries, one targeting Windows and one for Linux)
 - Create a Zip file of each package (Windows and Linux), upload them to the Azure Batch account and register each as a Batch Application
-- Call the [Create_SettingsFile.ps1](templates/Create_SettingsFile.ps1) PowerShell to collect the accounts names, keys and connection strings and save them to two JSON files `settingsfile-windows.json` and `settingsfile-linux.json`. **NOTE**: this file will have the account secrets in _plain text_.
+- Call the [Create_SettingsFile.ps1](templates/Create_SettingsFile.ps1) PowerShell to collect the accounts names, keys and connection strings and save them to four JSON files `settingsfile-windows.json`,  `settingsfile-linux.json`, `settingsfile-windows-queue.json` and `settingsfile-linux-queue.json`.
+The files with the `-queue` suffix have the Service Bus Topic connection value set, the others do not.\
+**NOTE**:  these files will have the account secrets in _plain text_.
 It is highly recommended that you don't skip the `savesettings` command as below

 ## Deployment